talent-maritinyu/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory my_first_directory that is in the /tmp directory-Task 9 Write a script that changes the working directory to the previous one-Task 10 Write a script that lists all files
+Delete the directory my_first_directory that is in the /tmp directory-Task 9 Write a script that changes the working directory to the previous one-Task 10 Write a script that lists all files script that prints the type of the file named iamafile